Michael Zasloff: Research

 In the mid-1980s, while working with African clawed frogs (Xenopus laevis), Zasloff discovered natural antibiotic peptides, which he named magainins (from the Hebrew word for "shield").
 They proved active against bacteria, fungi, protozoa, and some viruses.
 A 1988 Washington Post profile described them as “a remarkable family of natural antibiotics.”

 At Penn, working with Frederick Kaplan, Zasloff continued research on the cause and treatment of fibrodysplasia ossificans progressiva.

 Magainin Pharmaceuticals advanced several drug candidates, including Pexiganan, a topical antimicrobial for diabetic foot ulcers, Squalamine, a steroidal compound isolated from the dogfish shark with antibacterial and antiviral properties and Trodusquemine (MSI-1436), investigated for metabolic and oncologic indications Although pexiganan was not approved by the U.S. Food and Drug Administration, Magainin’s research pioneered commercial development of antimicrobial peptides.

 In the early 1990s, Zasloff discovered squalamine, a steroid with broad antimicrobial activity, from dogfish sharks.
 In 2011, BBC News reported that synthetic squalamine inhibited dengue, hepatitis, and yellow fever viruses in laboratory and animal models.
-In 2013, Georgetown University Medical Center announced the discovery was included in Time magazine’s 100 New Scientific Discoveries.
+In 2013, Squalamine was included in Time magazine’s 100 New Scientific Discoveries.

 In the early 2010s, Zasloff’s work expanded to include studies of the gut–brain axis and its role in neurodegenerative disease.